jmanzolli/E-VRPTW/README.md

    2. as the paper of Schneider et al (2014) states, *"our first objective is to minimize the number of vehicles, i.e., a solution with fewer vehicles is always superior.
 The second objective is to minimize the total traveled distance"*.
 However, "*the objective of minimizing the traveled distance is defined in (1)*" does not mention the objective is to minimize the number of vehicles again.
 Since it is a hierarchical optimization, we set the coefficient of the number of vehicles as large as possible:

       ```AMPL
-      // Obejective coefficient
+      // Objective coefficient
-      int M=1000; // implement that first objective is to minimize the number of vehicles
+      int M=1000; // implement that the first objective is to minimize the number of vehicles
       ```

       and the hierarchical optimization in the paper of Schneider et al (2014) is equivalent to the weighted sum optimization of the following two objective functions: